Lessening your environmental footprint

 Less is focused on providing the highest quality offsets.
 Gold Standard-certified projects achieve GHG emissions reductions through projects in developing countries that focus on renewable energy and energy efficiency projects.
 All projects are tested to ensure that they go beyond business as usual in terms of creating positive impacts for the environment, social networks and the local economy in which they operate.
 Currently, Less' Gold Standard offsets are from renewable energy projects that are achieving quantifiable emissions reductions by replacing fossil fuel-based energy generation sources.
 The emissions reductions calculated are permanent and are verified to have taken place.
 By contrast, projects that rely on storing carbon, such as tree planting, run the risk of sequestering carbon over an undetermined period of time.
 In some cases, there is no certainty that the amount of carbon projected to be offset at the beginning of the project will actually be mitigated/offset.

 At this time there are no Gold Standard-certified offsets projects located in Canada.
-However, Less offers offsets sourced from Canadian projects that have achieved the VER+ Standard, a globally recognized and respected standard for voluntary GHG emissions reduction projects.
-VER+ certification follows the United Nations' Clean Development Mechanism methodologies and enables projects located in developed countries—and therefore outside the jurisdiction of the Gold Standard and United Nations certification program—to meet equivalent performance standards and deliver high quality emissions reductions.
-The certification program is managed by TÜV SÜD, one of the leading companies providing validation and verification services for offset projects adhering to Kyoto Protocol processes.
-Similar to the Gold Standard verification process, auditors ensure projects follow requirements defined by the World Bank and the International Emissions Trading Association.
+However, Less offers offsets sourced from Canadian projects that have achieved the ISO 14064 Standard, a globally recognized and respected standard for voluntary GHG emissions reduction projects.
+The ISO 14064-3 standard follows the United Nations' Clean Development Mechanism methodologies and enables projects located in developed countries—and therefore outside the jurisdiction of the Gold Standard and United Nations certification program—to meet equivalent performance standards and deliver high quality emissions reductions.
+The certification program is managed by CSA Group, one of the leading companies providing validation and verification services for offset projects adhering to Kyoto Protocol processes.

-Less provides an annual independent audit by an internationally recognized auditing firm to demonstrate that all international offsets are derived from Gold Standard-certified projects and all Canadian offsets are derived from either VER+ Standard-certified or ISO projects.
+Less provides an annual independent audit by an internationally recognized auditing firm to demonstrate that all international offsets are derived from Gold Standard-certified projects and all Canadian offsets are derived from either VER+ Standard-certified or CSA Standard-certified.
 The audit ensures serialized offsets are retired on behalf of Less customers to preclude double-counting of the environmental benefits.
-It is also designed to validate that Less has sourced sufficient offsets from Gold Standard, VER+ Standard-certified or ISO projects to meet or exceed its contracted commitments.
+It is also designed to validate that Less has sourced sufficient offsets from Gold Standard, VER+ Standard-certified or CSA Standard certified projects to meet or exceed its contracted commitments.

 You can choose offsets from Gold Standard-certified international projects, or Canadian-based certified projects.